guillotinaweb/ngx-schema-form/Readme.md

 ```

 ### Actions and buttons
-The input schema can be extended to add buttons to the form:
+Each schema can be extended to add buttons after its widget.
 ```js
 // app.component.ts
 @Component({